 Our semiclassical model has an extended phase space.
 To keep our model as close to the classical model as possible, we choose initial parameters so as to minimize the quantum effects.
 From eq. (\ref{UR}), the uncertainty relation is minimal for $G_i(0)=0$ or $\Pi_i(0)=0$.
 But $G_i(0)=0$ makes the last equation in (\ref{EV}) singular, so we take $\Pi_i(0)=0$.
 To eliminate initial dependence of $x_2$ , we take $G_1=G_1$.
-With these choices, the quantum part of the initial effective Hamiltonian becomes $\hbar\sum_i (G_i+1/4G_i)/2$.
+With these choices, the quantum part of the initial effective Hamiltonian becomes $\hbar^\prime\sum_i (G_i+1/4G_i)/2$.
 This term is minimized with $G_i=1/2, i=1,2$.
-Thus the initial value of the effective Hamiltonian is $H_{eff}=E +\hbar$, where $E$ is the energy evaluated using only the classical Hamiltonian $H_c$.
-For $\hbar$, we take $\hbar < E/10$ in this work to keep quantum effect within reasonable bound.
+Thus the initial value of the effective Hamiltonian is $H_{eff}=E +\hbar^\prime$, where $E$ is the energy evaluated using only the classical Hamiltonian $H_c$.
+For $\hbar^\prime$, we take $\hbar^\prime < E/10$ in this work to keep quantum effect within reasonable bound.
 Also, the choices $G_1=G_2$ and $\Pi_i=0$ mean that for the computation of the Lyapunov exponent, we can take the two neighboring initial points, with the same effective energy, by the same criterion as in the classical case with the choice (\ref{C}).

-In Figs.\,4-7, we plot the Poincar\'e sections and Lyapunov exponents with different values of $\hbar$ for the first four sets of $\{x_0, p_0\}$ in Fig.\,2 and 3.
-As discussed in Sect.\,2, these sets of parameters give regular classical motions in H\'enon-Heiles systems.
-However, it is obvious that with reasonably small values of $\hbar$, the distribution of points in the Poincar\'e section becomes more diffusive and stochastic.
+In Figs.\,4-7, we plot the Poincar\'e sections and Lyapunov exponents with different values of $\hbar^\prime$ for the first four sets of $\{x_0, p_0\}$ in Fig.\,2 and 3.
+As discussed in Sect.\,3, these sets of parameters give regular classical motions in H\'enon-Heiles systems.
+However, it is obvious that with reasonably small values of $\hbar^\prime$, the distribution of points in the Poincar\'e section becomes more diffusive and stochastic.
 The corresponding Lyapunov exponents also become more positive as $\hbar^\prime$ increases.
 This indicates that, in this semiclassical approximation, quantum effects could induce chaos in classically regular systems.

-It is interesting to note that, for large values of $\hbar$ considered here, the distribution of the points in the Poincar\'e sections, while appears stochastic, seems to stay in a ring-shaped region.
+It is interesting to note that, for large values of $\hbar^\prime$ considered here, the distribution of the points in the Poincar\'e sections, while appears stochastic, seems to stay in a ring-shaped region.

-To summarize, numerical results of our semiclassical H\'enon-Heiles model indicate that it is possible for quantum effects to induce chaos in classically non-chaotic systems.